bitcoin-studio/Bitcoin-Programming-with-BitcoinJS/01_0_Introduction_Bitcoin_Programming.md

 sending raw transaction, getting address information, decoding Bitcoin script, funding addresses, ...).
 You can download the software at [bitcoin.org - Bitcoin Core Download Page](https://bitcoin.org/en/download) or at [bitcoincore.org - Bitcoin Core Download Page](https://bitcoincore.org/en/download/).

 You are able to use the integrated console of Bitcoin Core GUI (_Help > Debug window > Console_).
-The GUI also gives you the ability to check your wallet and transactions.
+The GUI also gives you the ability to check your wallet and transaction details.
 Otherwise you can type the commands into `bitcoin-cli` which connects to the `bitcoind` daemon.
 Check the documentation of the two websites cited above if you need more help.